moorepants/eme185/content/pages/syllabus.rst

 In class
    There will be a variety of in class activities that will count towards your grade and you will be expected to attend the sessions and meetings.
+Project Success
+   The instructor reserves the right to adjust the team's grade based on whether the project was successful at meeting the clients needs and whether the group completes their goals.
 Peer Evaluation
    You will evaluate your teammates' work on the project multiple times in the coure and this evaluation may modify your grade up or down relative to the